jsoxford/code-retreat-rb/README.md

 ## Setup

-- Install with `gem install coderetreat`
+- Install with `gem install coderetreat` (mac users will need to restart their terminal after this)
-- Run your code using `cr your_code.rb` (mac users will need to restart their terminal)
+- Run your code using `cr your_code.rb`

 ## Example